Our approach to data protection

 - Regular review and adaptation of measures

-Every two years, we conduct an annual Group data privacy audit to measure and improve the general data privacy standards throughout the Group 15 percent of the Group employees, who are randomly selected, are asked to participate in an online survey.
+We carry out a Group data privacy audit every two years, to measure and improve the general data privacy standards throughout the Group As part of the audit, we ask a randomly selected group, accounting for a 15 percent share of the Group’s employees, to participate in an online survey.
 The Group data privacy audit is supplemented by internal and external on-site checks.

 Group Privacy assesses the results and checks whether action needs to be taken in the respective units.
 Where necessary, the Global Data Privacy Officer calls for improvement measures and, to this end, holds personal meetings with the responsible directors, managers, and data privacy officers at the different departments.
 Group Privacy offers advice on the implementation of the measures and determines whether they are effective.
 We take unusual audit results into consideration when planning the follow-up audit.

-Data privacy and security play an important role that starts during the development of our products and services.
+Data privacy and security begin playing an important role in connection with our products and services right from the start of the products’ and services’ development.
 Our Privacy and Security Assessment (PSA) procedure allows us to review the security of our systems in each step of the development process.
 This procedure applies to newly developed systems as well as existing systems that undergo changes in technology or in the way data is processed.
 We use a standardized procedure to document the data privacy and data security status of our products throughout their entire life cycle.

 - Code TC-TL-220a.1 (Data Privacy)